Collaboration in action

 Mongolian student funding

-More than 40 Mongolian students have studied at UQ via a scholarship since 2010, the majority of whom have been funded by the Australian Government’s Australia Awards Program.
-In addition, 3 students have been funded by the Mongolian Government’s Ministry of Training & Education, and 1 has been funded by Oyu Tolgoi LLC – a copper-gold mine in the South Gobi region that is being developed as a joint venture between Turquoise Hill Resources and the Mongolian Government.
+More than 30 Mongolian students have studied at UQ via a scholarship since 2017, half of whom have been funded by the Australian Government’s Australia Awards Program.
+In addition, 15 students have been funded by the Mongolian Government’s Ministry of Training & Education, and 2 have been funded by Oyu Tolgoi LLC – a copper-gold mine in the South Gobi region that is being developed as a joint venture between Turquoise Hill Resources and the Mongolian Government.

 Alumni